 When Is Removal Of Wisdom Teeth Necessary?

-When wisdom teeth cause problems such as pain and inflammation that don’t diminish, or X-rays suggested by your orthodontist show any of the following issues:
+When third molars cause problems such as pain and inflammation that don’t diminish, or X-rays suggested by your orthodontist show any of the following issues:

 - Damage to other teeth: That extra set of molars can push your other teeth around, causing mouth pain and bite problems.

 - Jaw damage: Cysts can form around the new teeth.
 If they don’t receive appropriate treatment, they can hollow out your jaw and damage nerves.

 - Sinus Issues: Third molars can lead to sinus pain, pressure, and congestion.

 - Inflamed Gums: Tissue around the area can swell and may be hard to clean.

 - Cavities: Swollen gums can create pockets between teeth that help bacteria grow and cavities form.

 - Alignment: Impacted third molars can cause problems with the crowding of other teeth and even make treatment to straighten other teeth necessary.